MicrosoftDocs/well-architected/well-architected/resiliency/auto-retry.md

 - Use the [Register-AzAutomationScheduledRunbook](/powershell/module/Az.Automation/Register-AzAutomationScheduledRunbook?view=azps-6.6.0add&preserve-view=true) cmdlet to link a schedule.
 - You can specify parameter values for the runbook with the [Parameters parameter](/azure/automation/shared-resources/schedules#link-a-schedule-to-a-runbook-with-powershell).

-For more information about how to specify parameter values, see [Start a Runbook in Azure Automation](/azure/automation/start-runbooks).
+For more information about how to specify parameter values, see [Start a runbook in Azure Automation](/azure/automation/start-runbooks).

 The following code example shows how to link a schedule to a runbook by using an Azure Resource Manager cmdlet with parameters: